 There are two basic types of transplants, allogeneic and autologous, depending on who donates the bone marrow or stem cells.

-Allogeneic BMT: Donor and Recipient are two separate individuals and transplant is done using the stem cells of donor.
-It may be
+Allogeneic Bone Marrow Transplant: Donor and Recipient are two separate individuals and transplant is done using the stem cells of donor.
+It may be-